petyaracz/Racz2024b/Readme.md

 - training data come from Hungarian webcorpus 2.
 - test data come from a wug task where people responded to prompts in a forced-choice format. about 30 people responded to each prompt. they came from a student pool.
-See the preprint for details.
+See the Rácz & Lukács preprint for details.
   (The preprint only talks about 1 and 2 right now, but it covers methods and ethics for 3 as well.)

 Training data look like this: